Satyajit99p/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Potpourri of solutions to leetcode problems in java.
+Potpourri of solutions to leetcode problems in java/python.